bbauska/JS-InterviewQuestions-JS/README.md

 ” .
 It converts the non Ascii codes to two or four digit hex format
 c) unescape(): decodes the encoded string
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-242: How will you pass a function as argument to another function?
+<h3>242: How will you pass a function as argument to another function?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Answer:
 Using callback.
 A function that is passed as a argument to another function